ibm-cloud-docs/assistant/deploy-sms.md

 For the best customer experience, design your dialog with the capabilities of the Twilio integration in mind:

 - Do not include HTML elements in your text responses.
 - You can send media files or even documents in your response.
 These files can be intercepted and processed by a configured premessage webhook.
-For more details, see [Processing media sent to {{site.data.keyword.conversationshort}} with input attachments](/docs/assistant?topic=assistant-input-attachments).
+For more details, see [Processing input attachments](/docs/assistant?topic=assistant-api-input-attachments).
 - The SMS with Twilio integration does not support chat transfers that are initiated with the *Connect to human agent* response type.
 - The **pause** response type is ignored.
 If you want to add a pause, use a [vgwConversationResponseTimeout](/docs/assistant?topic=assistant-commands-sms#commands-sms-context-variables) context variable instead.
 - **Image**, **Audio**, **Video** response types allow sending a message containing media.
 A title and description are sent along with the attachment.
 Note that depending on the carrier and device of the end user these messages may not be successfully received.
 For a list of the supported content types, see [Accepted Content Types for Media](https://www.twilio.com/docs/sms/accepted-mime-types){: external}.